Lambwe Christian School for the Deaf, Kenya - Project 042

 PUPILS:

 There is a very rudimentary library of books on a few shelves and some education aids.
 Years ago, there were no toys or sports equipment, no books to read and hobbies couldn’t be engaged in by the pupils after school hours.
-But, this has greatly improved with supplies sent or sourced by Martin Mackenzie and others who have helped expose the needs of the school and generated funds to help the children.
+But this improved with supplies sent or sourced by Martin Mackenzie and others who have helped expose the needs of the school and generated funds to help the children.

 Helping with daily chores like fetching water, washing dishes and helping on the ‘shamba’ or farm makes up an important part of the children’s day.
 Sport days and competitions to help stimulate and lift the spirits of the children are also a great help to the children.
 These activities can be local (in the school), regional, or national.
 Through the use of signing, the children play with each other and build close relationships.
 And, observers watching the children at play are often surprised how quietly the children interact.